bluerobotics/ardusub-zola/advanced-usage/index.md

 #### Default Profiles

-Cockpit includes default profiles for submarine and boat use-cases, which cannot be edited.
-These serve as a reference for a recommended base profile, and are useful for restoring to a known reasonable interface in case something goes wrong with custom interface options.
-The default profiles are not persistent, so they may change through different Cockpit versions.
+Cockpit includes default profiles for submarine and boat use-cases.
+It is possible to restore to these (as a known reasonable interface) in case something goes wrong with your custom profiles, but be aware that the defaults may change between different Cockpit versions, so may end up restoring to an interface you haven't seen before.

 #### Profile Configuration

 1. Open edit mode (via the [burger menu](#burger-menu)
 1. Select a custom/user profile to edit, and/or create, import, or remove profiles as desired
-    - Non-default profiles can be renamed by clicking on the settings cog icon
+    - Profiles can be renamed by clicking on the settings cog icon, or duplicated via the copy icon
+    - Additional profiles can be imported from the display device or the connected vehicle
+        - Opening Cockpit on a new device will automatically try to load profiles from the vehicle
+        - If the browser already has Cockpit profiles stored, it will not try to load any from the vehicle unless the import from vehicle button is clicked
+    - The set of available profiles can be stored onto the vehicle, or reset/restored to the defaults
+        - Storing profiles onto the vehicle overwrites those that may already be there
     - The "Views" list shows the views that are available within the selected profile
-    - Selecting one of the [default profiles](#default-profiles) will restore the interface to a standard one, but cannot be edited unless you download and upload it as a user profile

 ### Views